zoeblairfriedman/html-fundamentals-text-formatting-lab/README.md

 Run `httpserver` and open the file in browser to see what your HTML looks like.
 If you have the server running, use `ctrl` + `C` to stop it in order to run other commands.
-Once you've done as the comments request, run the `learn` program in the terminal to see whether you've met the tests' expectations.
+Once you've done as the comments request, run the `learn test` command in the terminal to see whether you've met the tests' expectations.

 Keep in mind that after you fix one test, you might face a new one!
 The tests are guiding you.